Description

-The Museum is also a research centre and organises temporary exhibitions and events.
+The museum is also a research centre and organises temporary exhibitions and events.

 The Museo Ottocento Bologna is sponsored by the Municipality of Bologna and forms part of a nationwide project aimed at fostering dialogue with leading Italian institutions, such as the Giovanni Boldini Museum and the Museo dell’Ottocento in Ferrara, the Giovanni Fattori Civic Museum in Livorno, the Revoltella Museum in Trieste, the GAM – Galleria d’Arte Moderna in Milan, the Divisionismo Pinacoteca Fondazione Cassa di Risparmio in Tortona, and the Museo dell’Ottocento Fondazione Di Persio-Pallotta in Pescara.